14 Uncertainty

 14.1.3 Robust or clustered standard errors

 The calculations in the previous sections relied on “classical” estimates of the variance-covariance matrix.
-These estimates are useful, but they rely on strong assumptions that rule out ubiquitous phenomena like autocorrelation, heteroskedasticity, and clustering.5 If there is heterogeneity in the variance of our prediction errors—which is almost always the case—classical standard errors may inaccurately characterize the uncertainy in our estimates.
+These estimates are useful, but they rely on strong assumptions that rule out ubiquitous phenomena like autocorrelation, heteroskedasticity, and clustering.6 Where such patterns occur, classical standard errors may inaccurately characterize the uncertainty in our estimates.

-To see how the assumptions that underpin classical standard errors can be relaxed, let’s consider a linear regression with only one predictor.
+To see how the assumptions that underpin classical standard errors can be relaxed, let’s consider a simple linear regression

 \[ Y = X \beta + \varepsilon, \]

-The standard way to compute the variance of \(\hat{\beta}\) is to use the “sandwich” formula, so-called because it includes a “meat” expression, squeezed between identical “bread” components.
+The usual way to compute the variance of \(\hat{\beta}\) in this context is to use the “sandwich” formula, so-called because it includes a “meat” expression, squeezed between identical “bread” components.
 The classical variance estimate for ordinary least squares can thus be written as

 \[ Var(\hat{\beta}) = (X^TX)^{-1}(\sigma^2_\varepsilon X^TX)(X^TX)^{-1}, \tag{14.8}\]